croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 ```

 The `<CroquetRoot/>` component provides the Croquet Session context to its children.
-That is why it is required to use Croquet hooks.
+That is why it is required in order to use Croquet hooks.
 For more information about this component, please refer to the [API Documentation](./global.html#CroquetRoot).